emscripten-core/emscripten/docs/process.md

    create the new branch and cherry-pick all the emscripten-specific changes from the old branch, resolving any conflicts that might arise.
 1. Create a PR to merge new mrelease tag in the upstream repo into our new library branch.
-For example, if we want to merge musl `v1.2.4` tag into our `merge-v1.2.4` branch, you can do
+For example, if we want to merge musl's `v1.2.4` tag into our `merge-v1.2.4` branch, you can do
    ```
    git co merge-v1.2.4